-This DIY office desk from salvaged kitchen upper cabinets and door was super easy to create, and an affordable way to increase storage and your working surface.
+This DIY door desk from salvaged kitchen upper cabinets and a simple door was super easy to create.
+It's an affordable way to increase storage and your working surface.

 I was using a standard banquet table for my work desk.
 As you can see there is absolutely no storage and the entire room was beginning to become a huge problem.